IdkwhatImD0ing/EveOnlineTracker/docs/README.md

 ## Project Overview

-The EVE Online Industry Tracker is a Next.js web application designed to help EVE Online players manage their manufacturing projects.
+The EVE Online Tracker is a Next.js web application designed to help EVE Online players with industry, trading, and market analysis.
 It provides:

+- **Market Seeder**: Analyze profitability for importing items from Jita to alliance hubs
 - **Project Management**: Create and track manufacturing projects with raw materials and components
 - **Industry Calculator**: Calculate material requirements, job costs, and build times for any blueprint
-- **Market Integration**: Real-time Jita market prices via Janice API
+- **Market Integration**: Real-time Jita prices via ESI, 365 days of historical data in Supabase
 - **Buy vs Build Analysis**: Optimize between building and purchasing components
+- **Sell Opportunities**: Analyze asset prices to find optimal selling times
 - **EVE SSO Integration**: Authenticate with EVE Online for ESI API access

 ## Tech Stack